by-student-2017/lammps_education_metal_win/potentials/meam/Al-X(X=Zr,Cu,Cr,Ti)_AlZrTi/readme.txt

 #------------------------------------------------------------------------
-Al-Zr-Ti: Cmin and Cmax are calculated using Assumption.
+Al-Zr-Ti: As described in the paper, Cmin and Cmax are calculated using Assumption.
 #------------------------------------------------------------------------
 # High-temperature